• Skip to primary navigation

 Seitan is a versatile protein used in various dishes, from stir-fries to mock meats.
 However, seitan can be difficult to find and sometimes expensive.

-If you're looking for a seitan substitute, here are five of the best substitutes out there.
+If you're looking for a seitan substitute, here are five of the best substitutes out there - consider eggs as meatball substitutes explained for binding textures in some recipes.

 1 - Tofu